krishnac7/Smart-FAQ-Assistant/Step4-Assistant/README.md

 ![](../Media/imga/assistant.png)

 4.3 ) Leave the default values and 'create' a lite service.

-4.4 ) one the service is provisioned, click on 'Launch Watson Assistant'
+4.4 ) One the service is provisioned, click on 'Launch Watson Assistant'

 ![](../Media/imga/createAssistant.gif)

 4.5 ) To create a new skill, click on import flow from the top right hand menu.
 Import the [skill-BankingAssistant.json](https://raw.githubusercontent.com/krishnac7/Smart-FAQ-Assistant/master/Step4-Assistant/skill-BankingAssistant.json) file